Title: | Minimalist Async Evaluation Framework for R |

 Source: | https://github.com/shikokuchuo/mirai |

-Designed for simplicity, a 'mirai' evaluates an R expression asynchronously in a parallel process, locally or distributed over the network, with the result automatically available upon completion.
-Modern networking and concurrency built on 'nanonext' and 'NNG' (Nanomsg Next Gen) ensure reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS.
-Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and built-in asynchronous parallel map.
+Designed for simplicity, a 'mirai' evaluates an R expression asynchronously in a parallel process, locally or distributed over the network.
+The result is automatically available upon completion.
+Modern networking and concurrency, built on 'nanonext' and 'NNG' (Nanomsg Next Gen), ensures reliable and efficient scheduling over fast inter-process communications or TCP/IP secured by TLS.
+Distributed computing can launch remote resources via SSH or cluster managers.
+An inherently queued architecture handles many more tasks than available processes, and requires no storage on the file system.
+Innovative features include support for otherwise non-exportable reference objects, event-driven promises, and asynchronous parallel map.

 For local mirai requests, the default transport for inter-process communications is platform-dependent: abstract Unix domain sockets on Linux, Unix domain sockets on MacOS, Solaris and other POSIX platforms, and named pipes on Windows.